jyyulab/NetBID/docs/docs/network_construction/network_construction.md

 This is the table to display the detailed difference between predicted label and observed label.
 We can see from the table here, 4 WNTs are further separated into two groups.

 In this demo dataset, no clear outlier samples are observed.
-If user find some somes need to remove, please remove the samples and re-run the exp-QC steps.
+If user find some samples need to remove, please remove the samples and re-run the exp-QC steps.

 ## Step4: prepare SJARACNE (sjaracne-prep)